Language-Research-Technology/ATAP-website-revamp/content/pages/resources.md

 [ATAP Portal Prototype](https://data.atap.edu.au/main)

-This first version of our user portal provides access to two small datasets with notebooks which enable exploration of the data.
+This first version of our user portal provides access to two datasets with notebooks which enable exploration of the data.

 [Language Technology and Data Analysis Laboratory (LADAL)](https://slcladal.github.io/)